ankolaver/finyahoo-financialdata/readme.md

 - Use Selenium to launch a browser for button click functionality (if needed; such as for expanding of table rows)
 - Gets the data and converts them to dataframe after cleaning up
+- Launches the queries concurrently (requires more ram and cpu unfortunately)

 #### possible improvements

 - Currently, if yahoo decides to update their website interface, this code is in trouble.
 - current method requires launching a (headless) browser, and open a tab which slows down the program.
-Takes up to ~15 seconds for longer queries
+Takes up to ~15 seconds for longer queries.
+  - But running extraction in parallel for a given stock ticker allows time to be reduced considerably, eg. ~30 seconds for 3 concurrent queries
   - well, if it's too fast, that would open the potential for misuse?

 #### Troubleshooting